mozilla/addon-sdk/packages/api-utils/docs/loader.md

 This allows to define completely customized module resolution logic.
 Option `resolve` is expected to be a function that takes module `id` that `require` was called with and an `id` of the requirer module, from which `require` was called.
+When this option is provided on each `require` call, given `resolve` function is called with a required module `id` and a requirer module `id`.
+Return value should be a string representing resolved module `id`.
 If this option is not provided loader will use plain path resolution.
+Please note that returned value is still an `id` string which later is resolved to its location URL using mapping provided via `paths` option.
 This feature may also be used to imply specific security constraints.
 For example SDK at build-time generates a manifest file representing a dependency graph of all modules used by an add-on.
 Any attempt to load module violating manifest is unauthorized and is rejected with an exception:

     let { Loader } = require('toolkit/loader');
     let manifest = {